Learn how to sew an apron

 Pull the strings, drop the ends inside, and you have the basket pictured above.
 The cotton shoestrings will not slip until you grasp the edges of the apron firmly back of the eyelets and pull.

+Take pride in having learned how to sew an apron!
 Enjoy wearing your handmade apron!

-National Agricultural Library, Agricultural Research Service, U.S. Department of Agriculture.
+Source: National Agricultural Library, Agricultural Research Service, U.S. Department of Agriculture.